mathisdev7/mathisdev7/README.md

 💡 &nbsp;I'm a fullstack web developer and student at [42 school](https://42perpignan.fr/).\
 🌱 &nbsp;I'm on track for learning more about Web, Cybersecurity.\
-✍️ &nbsp;In my free time, I play video games, football, and I code.\
+✍️ &nbsp;In my free time, I play rocket league, F1, football, and I code.\
 💬 &nbsp;Feel free to reach out to me for general consulting, or discussions on the aforementioned topics!\
 ✉️ &nbsp;You can email me at mathisdev7@gmail.com.
 I'll try to respond as soon as possible!